Important update for Transport and Logistics // Manufacturing Businesses

 It should also be noted that HMRC are now phasing in the new Customs Declaration Service (CDS) to replace the existing Customs Handling of Import and Export Freight (CHIEF) system with the majority of importers expected to start using CDS in early 2019.
 CDS is intended to cope with the expected increase in declarations and a new import Trade Tariff now exists for CDS.
 For now, CHIEF will run parallel with CDS until such time that all import/export businesses are migrated to CDS.

 We recommend that steps are now taken to address the above points.
-Should assistance or further information be required, please contact your Menzies advisor who can provide support.
+Should assistance or further information be required, please contact your Menzies advisor who can provide support or contact the VAT advisory team.